Cart»

 DOZEN

 Since inaugural vintage, Escarpment has been a Tour de force in Martinborough Pinot Noir, combining power, structure and complexity.
 Inspired by the classics of Burgundy, winemaking is a combination of new and old world techniques, ideally suited to the intense Escarpment style.
-Fruit is hand harvested from the estate's Te Muna Road property, the Cleland and Bunny Vineyards in Martinborough.
-Grapes are gently handled without any mechanical pumping into the press.
-Ferments are hand plunged every eight hours then allowed to macerate on skins for eighteen days in vats.
-The completed wine is aged eleven months in a selection of new and seasoned, exclusively French oak barriques.
-Alcohol 14.0%
+Grapes are all hand picked from the estate's Te Muna Road property, Cleland and Bunny Vineyards.
+Fruit is handled without any mechanical pumping, pressed and treated to an indigenous yeast ferment whilst hand plunged every twelve hours, followed by a course of eighteen days maceration.
+The finished wine is aged eleven months in a high proportion of new, exclusively French oak barriques.

 Satin purple colour with robes of red.
 A heady perfume, European, expressing earth and richness, fragrant Pinot fruits, cherry and licorice.
 Elegant palate with rich flavours and soft ripe tannins.
 The distinctive Escarpment style showing complexity, attractive texture and the perfect mix of black, red and green fruit flavours which make Pinot Noir memorable.